How the Beatles Broke Barriers by Headlining the Budokan in Japan

 The band fielded yet more questions about their hairstyle as well as whether they were switching over to more ballad style as in "Yesterday" and "Michelle."
 "We've always done both types of music, beat and ballads," George replied.

-Another reported mentioned that some elders thought the Beatles set a bad example for Japanese youth by leading them astray from traditional Japanese values.
+Another report mentioned that some elders thought the Beatles set a bad example for Japanese youth by leading them astray from traditional values.
 "All we're doing is coming here and singing, because we've been asked to.
-We're not trying to violate anything," said McCartney. "[I'd] rather watch singing than wrestling anyway," quipped Lennon.
+We're not trying to violate anything," McCartney said. "[I'd] rather watch singing than wrestling anyway," Lennon quipped.